chrisdmacrae/atomic-algolia/README.md

 ## Usage
 This package can be used in [NPM "scripts"](#npm-scripts) or in [Javascript Files](#javascript-files).

-It reads a local JSON file with an array of valid records.
+It reads an array of objects or local JSON file with an array of valid records.
 For example:

 ```
 [